By Ibrahim A. El-Caleel

 This explains that there is no problem with you making your charity publicly known, especially if you hope to encourage people to imitate you in righteousness.
 However, the verse is admonishing you that concealing the charity, hiding it from the public glare is better for you.
 This is because it helps protect you from riya (show-off) which can make you lose your reward in the sight of Allah.
 Whatever the case, beware that Allah is well-acquainted with what you are doing.
 He knows both your intentions and your actions.

-Today, some people are fond of exposing their charities which takes them closer to riya.
-After giving the charity in public, they make sure they snap pictures of the charity session and upload on social media.
+Today, some people are fond of exposing their charities which takes them close to riya, if not already it is.
+After giving the charity in public, you will see them snapping and uploading pictures of the charity session they had on social media platforms.
 Only Allah knows which charity is submitted for His sake and which isn’t.
 However, you should be careful because Iblees (Satan) is crafty.
 He can easily spoil your acts of good deeds by leveraging certain loopholes.
 Your intention could be pure from the onset, but upon uploading the pictures on social media, Satan would put in whispers to you to corrupt your initial intention and now look forward to trend; to gather ‘likes’, ‘retweets’ and ‘shares’ on Facebook, Twitter and Instagram.
 This is where riya might set in and destroy a noble cause.

 For Allah and His Messenger (Peace Be Upon Him) to recommend concealment of charity, then there is a deep wisdom in such.
 Perhaps this is why predecessors like Zainul Abideen, for example, resorted to completely hide their faces from their charity.
 They sought to protect themselves from the whispers of Satan who has sworn to lead the humankind astray.